CSR/SustainabilityCSR ・ Sustainability

 Worldview A world where temperature rise is controlled by policies A world where rising temperatures and climate change are progressing 1.5°C Scenario 4°C Scenario Outline A scenario where the temperature rise in 2100 is limited to 1.5°C above the late 19th century average.

-Due to strengthened regulations, we are affected by transition risks such as carbon taxes.
+Due to strengthened regulations, transition risks such as carbon taxes have an impact.

 On the other hand, the impact of physical risks is relatively small compared to the 4°C scenario.A scenario where the temperature in 2100 has risen by 4°C since the late 19th century.

-We are affected by physical risks such as the intensification of extreme weather events.
+Physical risks, such as the intensification of extreme weather events, have a significant impact.

-On the other hand, since there is no regulatory tightening related to climate change, the impact of transition risks is small.Scenario Transition IEA Net Zero Emission by 2050 (NZE)
+On the other hand, since there is no regulatory tightening related to climate change, the impact of transition risks remains low.Scenario Transition IEA Net Zero Emission by 2050 (NZE)

-IEA Sustainable Developement Scenario (SDS)IEA Stated Policies Scenario (STEPS) Physical IPCC RCP 2.6 IPCC RCP 8.5 - The scenarios in the IEA WEO are essentially used when considering transition risks and opportunities
+IEA Sustainable Developement Scenario (SDS)IEA Stated Policies Scenario (STEPS) Physical IPCC RCP 2.6 IPCC RCP 8.5 - Scenarios in the IEA World Energy Outlook (WEO) are primarily used to assess transition risks and opportunities

-- The IEA WEO2019 was referenced for the SDS, while the WEO2023 was referenced for other IEA scenarios
+- The IEA WEO 2019 was referenced for the SDS, while the WEO 2024 was used for other IEA scenarios

-- The scenarios in IPCC AR5 are used when considering physical risks
+- The scenarios presented in the IPCC AR5 (Fifth Assessment Report) are utilized for the assessment of physical risks

 - 2-4 Risks, Opportunities, and Strategies